Azure/AZNFS-mount/README.md

 This package picks a free private IP which is not in use by user's machine and mount the NFSv3 share using that IP and create a DNAT rule to route the traffic from the chosen private IP to original endpoint IP.

+> **Mount helper program for a secure communication channel for Azure File NFS mounts.**

+It is essential to provide a secure communication channel for NFS traffic.
+This will be achieved by implementing TLS encryption for
+NFS traffic and leveraging the Security Support Provider Interface (SSPI) for secure communication.

+The aznfs mount helper will be used to mount the NFS shares with TLS support.
+The mount helper initializes dedicated stunnel client process for each storage account.
+The stunnel client process listens on a local port for inbound traffic, and then stunnel redirects nfs client traffic to the 2049 port where NFS server is listening on.

+User has to install AZNFS package and mount the NFSv4 shares using `-t aznfs` flag.
+During the mounting process, user can decide if they want to mount shares with TLS encryption or without it using `notls` option.

+The AZNFS package runs a background job called **aznfswatchdog**.
+It ensures that stunnel processes are running for each storage account and cleanup after all shares from the storage account are unmounted.
+If for some reason a stunnel process is terminated unexpectedly, the watchdog process restarts it.

 ## Supported Distros

 AZNFS is supported on following Linux distros: